catherineritchie/catherineritchie.github.io/_posts/2018-07-02-work-for-you.md

 **1. Give yourself office hours that work for you**
 - Consider your daily routine and commitments (Kids?
 Pets?
 Family?)
 - Think about when might be best to communicate with others (Clients?
 Colleagues?)
+- Schedule regular breaks and a lunch hour to give yourself room to process and breathe